 Using the photography term the “rule of thirds” to describe my photographic experience, I would say:

 Photographing nature also aids learning, and helps by capturing the precious moments that will never happen again.
-It is an art.
+It is an art, but also a type of documentation.

 I still long to experience that really long wait for that snowy bison, wolf, mountain hare and raptor shot in Poland amongst others, but life often gets in the way.

-When I met my wife, she introduced me to the fauna and flora of Poland; I loved it, and I was hooked.
-I just love the wildlife there (and primeval flora towards the north east).
+When I met my wife, she introduced me to the fauna and flora of Poland; and I fell in love with that too— I was hooked and amazed at the diversity (and primeval flora towards the north east).
 Most of my images are from Gibraltar, Spain, and Poland, although I am always open to the opportunity to expand geographically in search of that image.

 I have been a Fellow of the Royal Entomological Society (FRES), and an overseas representative (2011-2012) for The Society for the History of Natural History.
 I am currently a Fellow of The Linnean Society of London (FLS).
-I have also been a member of the Royal Society of Biology (MRSB) and on the register as a Chartered Biologist (CBiol) 2013 — 2020.
+I am also a member of the Royal Society of Biology (MRSB) and on the register as a Chartered Biologist (CBiol) 2013 — to date.

 My qualifications: The National Small Animal Care Certificate, Diploma in Kennel Management, Diploma of Higher Education in Health Promotion, BSc (HONS) in Health Studies (first class), and an MA in Professional Writing.
-I am currently enrolled on a PGCert in Leadership and Management with Lancaster University.
+I am currently awaiting my final mark (distinction range) for a PGCert in Leadership and Management (Lancaster University).
+I am also seeking an MSc in Arboriculture and Urban Forestry with Myerscough University Centre (UCLAN).

 A special moment I will never forget is the pleasure of meeting probably the hero of my childhood, the humble, inspirational and great naturalist Sir David Attenborough.
 This was at his Darwin/Wallace lecture in 2011 pictured above.